BasuraRatnayake-zz/Story-Time-2.0/README.md

     - View HTML Source
     - Save Changes to the website directly
     - Write in Sinhala Unicode and English
 I would be glad if someone help me in building this website.

+# License

+StoryTime 2.0 is covered by the MIT License.

+searchHighlight.js is covered by the MIT License by Johann Burkard.
+Copyright (C) 2015 ~ Basura Ratnayake ~ amuthupuwath@gmail.com